operator-framework/rukpak/docs/provisioners/overview.md

 inspection before any application of the resources.
 Given a `Bundle` resource named `my-bundle`, a provisioner will pull down and unpack the bundle to a tar.gz file that is saved using the provisioner's internal storage mechanism.

-By default, RukPak's built-in provisioners and other core resources are deployed into the `rukpak-system` namespace.
+By default, RukPak's built-in provisioners and other core resources are deployed into the `olmv1-system` namespace.

 The content of a bundle can be queried using the `status.contentURL`, assuming you have the necessary RBAC permissions to access bundle content.